Degree attainment gaps

 The degree attainment gap is the difference in ‘top degrees’ – a First or 2:1 classification – awarded to different groups of students.
 The biggest differences are found by ethnic background.

-While overall proportions receiving a First or 2:1 have increased over the last 8 years, there continues to be a considerable gap between the proportion of white British students receiving these degree classifications compared to UK-domiciled students from minority ethnic groups.
+While overall proportions receiving a First or 2:1 have increased over the past decade, there continues to be a considerable gap between the proportion of white British students receiving these degree classifications compared to UK-domiciled students from minority ethnic groups.

-- 64.4% of Indian students were awarded a top degree (a degree attainment gap of 8.8%)
+- 72.2% of Chinese students were awarded a top degree (a degree attainment gap of 6.6 percentage points)

 Notably, the BME degree attainment gap is narrower for those studying science, engineering and technology (SET) subjects than those studying non-SET subjects.
 It is possible that part of this might be explained by differences in assessment types.